slaverman/SnoLyze/README.md

 #   61156 2013-10-05 359642000       Diabetes mellitus type 2 in nonobese (disorder)
 #   61157 2014-09-04 359642000       Diabetes mellitus type 2 in nonobese (disorder)
 #   61158 2015-08-03 359642000       Diabetes mellitus type 2 in nonobese (disorder)
 ```
+## Supported features
+It currently supports version 1.2 of the Expression Constraint Language in combination with SNOMED CT Release Format 2.